e-mission/e-mission-upc-aggregator/README.md

 Now you have the service router running and it knows about your cluster.
 At this point you can run either the client or aggregator example.

 ### Client Script Steps

+The example client script we will be running will demonstrate multiple client operations.
+In particular, the script launches a PM, uploads user data from a json file, runs the pipeline, and finally downloads the process data to a user selected json file.
+To run this example you will need a json file containing user data.
+If you already have real data you can use that.
+Alternatively, if you are intended to use many users you can explore fake data generation, which is currently possible to produce using a combination of this [repo](https://github.com/njriasan/e-mission-thesis-fake-data/settings) to generate a population.xml and this [repo](https://github.com/e-mission/em-dataload) to convert it to e-mission collected data.
+Alternatively if you are testing with a single user you may want to use some of the available data in the main e-mission server found [here](https://github.com/e-mission/e-mission-server/tree/master/emission/tests/data/real_examples).

 ### Aggregator Script Steps